 To promote and support the wellbeing and/or safety of a child or group of children, all staff and management are aware of the Child Information Sharing Scheme, Family Information Sharing Scheme and MARAM which enable ISEs to request and share confidential information with other ISEs when certain requirements for sharing are met.

 SCOPE

-This policy applies to management, educators, staff, students, volunteers, contractors and allied health/support staff of the Service.
+This policy applies to management, approved provider, nominated supervisor, educators, staff, students, volunteers, visitors of the Service.

 DEFINITIONS

 Reportable Conduct

 There are five types of 'reportable conduct':